ChaseDelgadillo/481_Assignment-1/README.txt

 				4 5 6
 				7 8 x

-	2. Run the application: assignment1.exe
+	2. Run the application (assignment1.exe) with an appropriate 'in.txt' file in same folder
 	3. Wait for program to finish executing

 Results: